jfuerlinger/periodicconnectiontest/README.md

 # Periodic Connection Test

-Checks if a connection is possible (fetch of top 1 contact)
+Checks if a Dynamics 365 connection is possible by fetching one contact.

+Configuration
+- App.config => ConnectionString